multiversx/mx-exchange-sc/dex/price-discovery/docs/setup.md

     The percentage increases linearly between phase 2's start and end
 - fixed_penalty_percentage - The penalty percentage for phase 3.

-- opt_extra_rewards_token_nonce: Optional argument that can be given if the extra rewards are semi-fungible tokens.
-Only one nonce is accepted.
+- deposit_extra_rewards_whitelist: Optional list of addresses that can deposit extra rewards.
+Unspecified means anyone can deposit.

 ```rust
 #[init]